microsoft/BotFramework-Hubot/README.md

 You can then interact with hubot through a personal chat or by @mentioning the name of the uploaded custom app in a Team.
 In personal chats, the bot's name can be dropped from messages(`ping` or `hubot ping`).
 In Teams, @mention the bot and omit the bot's name from the command (`@myhubot ping`).

+#### Common Differences in Hubot running in Slack, Hipchat, other chat platforms and MS Teams
+1. Microsoft Teams uses a push model to send messages.
+This means that hubots that want to communicate in Teams MUST expose themselves via a public HTTPS endpoint that Microsoft Teams services can push messages to.
+2. The bot MUST be @ mentioned in a channel to receive a message.
+Microsoft Teams does NOT send all messages to the bot.

 # Global Variables
 You can configure the Hubot BotFramework adapter through environment variables.